What is the Indiahikes Camping Experience Like?

 What are Sleeping Bags?

-A sleeping bag is not just a blanket — it’s your primary defence against the biting cold of the Himalayas.
+A sleeping bag may look like a cosy blanket.
+But remember, it is your primary defence against the biting cold of the Himalayas.
 It works by trapping your body heat and creating a warm cocoon around you, which is essential for survival and rest in freezing mountain temperatures.
 Without it, a good night’s sleep outdoors is nearly impossible.

 What our trekkers appreciate about the sleeping bag experience: